University of Auckland logo

 The University offers a range of support to students with disabilities to enable them to participate in teaching and to be assessed fairly.
 Teaching staff should work with Student Disability Services and the Assessment Services to enable:

-• Approved special conditions for students with disabilities sitting tests and exams (approved special conditions will apply to any timed assessment of 30 minutes or longer, including if a student requires support such as a reader or writer).*
+• Approved special conditions for students with disabilities sitting tests and exams (approved special conditions will apply to any time-limited assessment, including if a student requires support such as a reader or writer).*

 • Adjustments to online assessments to meet student support needs (e.g., extra time*, enlarged fonts, colour contrast changes, text to speech, spell check).